mrkamel/redlocker/README.md

 end
 ```

-If you are using a shared redis, you can pass a namespace, which will used for
+If you are using a shared redis, you can pass a namespace, which will be used for
 prefixing redis keys in addition to the default `redlocker:` namespace.

 ```ruby